raspberrypilearning/flappy-astronaut/worksheet.md

 ## Detecting a collision

-1. To finish off you need the game to end if the *flappy astronaut* collides with the wall.
-Or to put it another way, you want the game to continue playing, as long as the *flappy astronaut* makes it though the gap.
+1. To finish off you need the game to end if the flappy astronaut collides with the wall.
+Or, to put it another way, you want the game to continue playing, as long as the flappy astronaut makes it though the gap in the column.

-1. A simple function can be provided the `x` position of the columns and the posit on of the gap, to determine if the astronaut makes it though.
+1. A simple function can be provided the `x` position of the columns and the position of the gap, to determine if the astronaut makes it though.

 	```python
 	def collision(x,gap):